-One question I always ask my clients is, "What style, look/feel, colors do you like?"
-Font and color choices is where most people get stuck.
+One question we always ask clients is, "What style, look/feel, colors do you like?"
+Font and color choice is often where people get stuck.
 Hopefully the ideas below will help inspire you!

 COLOR SCHEME INSPIRATIONS